quiltdata/quilt/docs/Catalog/FileBrowser.md

 ### Bookmarks

 If you want to create a package including multiple files from different directories and even different buckets, you can browse files and bookmark needed files.
 You can select needed files and click "Add to bookmarks".
-You can also navigate to a specific file and bookmark an individual file from file's page.
+You can also navigate to a specific file and bookmark an individual file from that file's page.

 ![Select and add to bookmarks](../imgs/catalog-filesbrowser-addtobookmarks.png)

-Then you can open the Bookmarks pane and a create package from all bookmarks.
+Then you can open the Bookmarks pane and a create package from all those bookmarks.

 ![Open bookmarks](../imgs/catalog-filesbrowser-bookmarksmenu.png)